 NCIA supports the Industrial Hemp Farming Act of 2015 (S. 134) and any measure to end the nonsensical ban on hemp cultivation in this country.

-Protection For Cannabis Accessory Businesses
+Protection for Cannabis Accessory Businesses

 NCIA supports the repeal of the federal Drug Paraphernalia statutes and U.S. Customs policies that harm businesses providing safe cannabis consumption accessories.
 Massive federal actions like 2003’s Operation Pipe Dreams must become a relic of the past.
 It should be noted that the federal paraphernalia statute already includes a provision exempting activity that is authorized under state law.
 For more on how U.S. Customs and Border Protection has occasionally ignored that exemption, see “The Little-Known — and Critical — Exemption to Federal Paraphernalia Laws” by NCIA’s Policy Council.

 Improving Public Perception